Fire Emblem: Games

+Main series

 The first entry in the series, Shadow Dragon and the Blade of Light, was released in 1990 for the Japanese Famicom.
 A second game for the Famicom, Fire Emblem Gaiden, was released in 1992.
 It is known for having unusual mechanics compared to the rest of the series, such as dungeon exploration.
 It takes place in a similar timeframe as Shadow Dragon and the Blade of Light, but on a different continent.
 In 1994, Mystery of the Emblem was released for the Super Famicom, containing both a remake of Shadow Dragon and the Blade of Light and a sequel of the first game.
 Two more games were released for the Super Famicom in 1996 and 1999 respectively: Genealogy of the Holy War and Thracia 776.

 The next entry released was The Binding Blade in 2002 for the Game Boy Advance.
 A prequel to The Binding Blade, The Blazing Blade, was released for the Game Boy Advance the following year.
 It was released overseas under the title Fire Emblem in 2003 in North America and 2004 in Europe, becoming the first official release of the Fire Emblem series in these regions.
+This is due in part to the inclusion of Marth and Roy in Super Smash Bros.
+Melee for the GameCube in 2001, and the earlier release (and success) of Advance Wars in the West, prompting Intelligent Systems and Nintendo to finally release Fire Emblem in the West.
 The final entry for the Game Boy Advance, The Sacred Stones, was released in 2004 in Japan, and in 2005 in North America and Europe.

 The ninth installment in the series, Path of Radiance, was released worldwide on the GameCube in 2005.
 It was the first Fire Emblem game to feature 3D graphics, voice acting, and full-motion animated cutscenes.
 A direct sequel to Path of Radiance, Radiant Dawn was released for the Wii in 2007 in Japan and North America, and 2008 in Europe.